A Physics inspired Functional Operator for Model Uncertainty Quantification in the RKHS: Computational Cost Discussion

 \section{Computational Cost Discussion}

 The only computational parts of QIPF are the cross-IPF ($\psi_\mathbf{w}$) which grows linearly with the number of weights and moment extraction growing linearly with the number of moments.
-The time complexity of the QIPF for each test iteration therefore becomes $\mathcal{O}(n+m)$, where $n$ and $m$ are the number of weights and number of moments respectively.
-However, we see here that we are able to outperform all methods with very low values of $n$ (since we do average pooling of weights at the layers) and low value of $m$ (4 to 10 QIPF modes).
+The time complexity of the QIPF for each test iteration therefore becomes $\mathcal{O}(n+m)$, where $n$ and $m$ are the number of weights and number of moments respectively, which is the best computation complexity among all the methods.
+In spite of this, we see here that we are able to outperform all methods with very low values of $n$ (since we do average pooling of weights at the layers) and low value of $m$ (4 to 10 QIPF modes).
 This is unlike ensemble or Monte Carlo based methods such as MC dropout where reducing the number of sampling steps or size of ensembles has considerably negative effects on accuracy of uncertainty estimation.
 The compute times of our implementations of QIPF and MC dropout per test sample is shown in Table \ref{t3}.
 It can be seen that QIPF is much faster.